eoduniyi/hyperSpec.gsoc2020/blog/test.md

     also installing the dependencies ‘R.methodsS3’, ‘R.oo’, ‘R.utils’, ‘R.cache’, ‘rematch2’

     The downloaded binary packages are in
-    	/var/folders/4_/gg3mjn693bz4v5w1sxh71rtc0000gp/T//RtmpltRTPs/downloaded_packages
+    	/var/folders/4_/gg3mjn693bz4v5w1sxh71rtc0000gp/T/RtmpltRTPs/downloaded_packages

-The `styler` pacakge has a lot of customaization capability, and so it's possible to define your own style guide or style transformers that the package will enforce when styling code.
-For testing purposes, we'll adhere to the tidyverse style guidelines:
+The `styler` package has a lot of customization capability, and so it's possible to define your own style guide or style transformers that the package will enforce when styling code.
+For testing purposes, we'll adhere to the `tidyverse` style guidelines:

 ```R
 # Load styler library